本文是我在上UCSD的 CSE 120: Principles of Operating Systems (Winter 2020) 整理的笔记,这一课主要介绍了操作系统里面逻辑内存的概念,包括页(page)和段(segment)的概念和实现。

 - One table per process (typically)

-- V: valid bit
+- Table entry elements - V: valid bit

 - DPB: demand paging bits